Koszul duality complexes for the cohomology of iterated loop spaces of spheres: The Koszul complex on the cochain algebras of spheres

 Hence, the $E_\infty$-structure of $\bar{N}^*(S^d)$ is determined by an operad morphism $\nabla_d: \EOp_\infty\rightarrow\Lambda^{-d}\COp$.

 The work \cite{BergerFresse} gives an explicit representation of this morphism for the chain Barratt-Eccles operad.
 For our purpose, we use that $\nabla_d$ is identified with a composite

-where $\epsilon$ denotes the augmentation of the Barratt-Eccles operad (to which we apply the operadic suspension functor) while $\sigma$ denotes a new operad morphism $\sigma: \EOp_\infty\rightarrow\Lambda^{-1}\EOp_\infty$ (to which we also apply the operadic suspension) discovered in \cite{BergerFresse} and defined by an explicit formula.
+where $\epsilon$ denotes the augmentation of the Barratt-Eccles operad, while $\sigma$ denotes a new operad morphism $\sigma: \EOp_\infty\rightarrow\Lambda^{-1}\EOp_\infty$ discovered in \cite{BergerFresse} and defined by an explicit formula.
+(For simplicity, we omit the application of operadic suspension functors to these morphisms in the expression of our composite.)